 The new buildings are meticulously designed with attention to height, massing, materials and spatial relationships in order to draw inspiration from the site’s varied historical context.
 The original industrial buildings are laid out close together along an ‘internal’ historic street and this is reinforced with the proximity of the contemporary buildings.

-The development has gained dual planning consent for one of the plots - Building J. This allows for a multi-occupancy commercial building suitable for a variety of different sizes and types of businesses, but also includes the option to convert to residential use if studios remain empty after a 12 month period following practical completion.
+The development has gained dual planning consent for one of the plots to the rear of the site, This allows for a multi-occupancy commercial building suitable for a variety of different sizes and types of business but also includes the option to convert to residential use if units are empty after a 12 month period.
+This straightforward conversion ensures buildings are occupied throughout the development.